eyalzek/sync_play/README.md

-Enter you video URL's and play them in sync.
+Enter your video URL's and play them in sync.